Conrad II of Teck

 Conrad II of Teck (1235 – 2 May 1292) was Duke of Teck.

 Conrad was a descendant of the Zähringen family and a close follower of the Hohenstaufen dynasty.
 He served the Hohenstaufen claimant Conradin until the latter was executed in 1268.

 A decade later he appears in the service of King Rudolf of Habsburg, negotiating with Pope Gregory X about the Imperial coronation.

 After Rudolf's death in 1291, Conrad initially supported the king's son Albert in his bid for the kingship, but the princes of the realm opposed this succession.

-German historian Armin Wolf argues that several sixteenth century sources and tombstones of the Teck family refer to Cornad as electus in regem and concludes that Conrad was elected King by Albert's partisans on 30 April 1292 in Weinheim.
+German historian Armin Wolf argues that several sixteenth century sources and tombstones of the Teck family refer to Conrad as electus in regem and concludes that Conrad was elected King by Albert's partisans on 30 April 1292 in Weinheim.
 However, according to Wolf, this election was kept secret in order not to prejudice negotiations with the opposing party.
 Conrad travelled to Frankfurt, where the electors had assembled, but was killed there on the eve of 2 May 1292, probably by agents of the Archbishop of Cologne.
 Conrad's skull indeed indicates that he was murdered.

 However, other historians doubt the validity and conclusiveness of the cited sources and point out that Conrad's kingship is absent from the sources before the sixteenth century.

 Conrad was buried in Saint Martin's Church in the town of Owen, near the Teck castle.
 His grave is decorated with a coat of arms showing a crowned eagle.
 Historians who accept the historicity of Conrad's kingship point to this as evidence, whereas those of the opposing view point to the uncertain date of the decoration's construction.